soumya-ranjan-sahoo/starter-academic/content/home/experience.md

   description = """ Research student working in the topics of fairness in generative models, with a particular focus on variational autoencoders.
    * Worked on estimating, quantifying and mitigating bias in variational generative models.
    * Additionally explored the potential of using such models in a range of applications: anomaly detection, adversarial example detection and defense, classifier calibration.
-   * Designed a system based on variational autoencoders to generate counterfactual data for fairness scenarios under minimal causal assumptions
+   * Designed a system based on variational autoencoders to generate counterfactual data for fairness scenarios under minimal causal assumptions.
+   * Supervisors: Prof. Krishna Gummadi, Prof. Isabel Valera
    """

 [[experience]]